-New Bern is located in the coastal plains' region of North Carolina.
+New Bern is located in the coastal plains region of North Carolina.
 The area is generally described as flat and because of the proximity of the Neuse and Trent Rivers, there are several marshy areas.
 New Bern is situated approximately 15 feet above sea level.
 New Bern has an abundance of parks and recreational areas for the community and tourists to enjoy, including several waterfront areas at different park locations.
 New Bern Parks are divided into Pocket Parks (mini-parks), Neighborhood Parks, and Community Parks.
 There are also unnamed or green areas available to the community and special-use facilities.
-New Bern is also in the development stages of a regional park, Martin Marietta Park, which will involve water activities, an amphitheater, and trails.
-In December 2017, 2.2 miles of the City's River Walk was chosen to be added to North Carolina's Mountains-to-Sea Trail.
+Martin Marietta Park is New Bern's newest park and when completed will involve water activities, an amphitheater, and trails.
+Phase 1 is complete and consists of a park, picnic area, and trail.
+New Bern's River Walk is part of North Carolina's Mountains-to-Sea Trail.